-Once you’ve installed the Wazuh Kibana plugin some new indices will be generated in Elasticsearch.
-Let’s see a more in deep view about them.
-The user shouldn’t take care about them and shouldn’t modify them unless the Wazuh team suggest it.
+Once you've installed the Wazuh Kibana plugin, some new indices will be generated in Elasticsearch.
+Let's see a more in deep view of them.
+The user shouldn't take care of or modify them unless the Wazuh team suggests it.

 This index is mainly used by Kibana itself.
-It’s useful to tell Kibana how are the index patterns we are using along other technical details.
-This index should be similar for any user and it’s a bit long to show its content here.
-Also its content is useless for the user knowledge.
+It's useful to tell Kibana how are the index patterns we are using along with other technical details.
+This index should be similar for any user, and it's a bit long to show its content here.
+Also, its content is useless for the user knowledge.

 If you want to change the name of these indices with a custom one, you can follow this guide.